 - Point of Presence’ (POPs): Banks and financial institutions appointed by PFRDA are authorized to collect subscription and provide services to NPS subscribers.
 The branches of Point of Presence’ services are called POP-SPs.
 The subscribers of NPS are permitted to shift from one branch of the POP to another branch or from one POP to another POP

 - Pension Fund Regulatory and Development Authority (PFRDA): PFRDA is an autonomous body set up by the Government.
 PFRDA undertakes to develop and regulate the Pension market in India.

 - Central Record-keeping Agency (CRA): NSDL e-Governance Infrastructure Ltd is acting as Central Record Keeping agency of NPS.
-This agency takes care of record-keeping, administration and customer service functions for subscribers of NPS.
-After the NPS account is opened by the subscriber at POP-SP, the CRA sends welcome kit to the subscriber containing PRAN, Internet Pass word (IPIN), Telephone Pass word (TPIN) and other details of the account.
+This agency takes care of record-keeping, administration and customer service the functions for subscribers of NPS.
+After the NPS account is opened by the subscriber at POP-SP, the CRA sends the welcome kit to the subscriber containing PRAN, Internet Password (IPIN), Telephone Password (TPIN) and other details of the account.
 IPIN can be used to access account details of the account holder.
-Transaction statement can be requested through telephone using TPIN.
-CRA will send sms alerts each time transaction takes place in the account.
+Transaction statement can be requested by telephone using TPIN.
+CRA will send SMS alerts each time transaction takes place in the account.